arbron/fvtt-context-menu-library/readme.md

 ### Hooks
 - `Hooks.on('_getCompendiumEntryContext', (compendium, html, entryOptions) => {});`: This hook is called whenever a Compendium list is rendered.
 By modifying the contents of `entryOptions`, you can add, remove, or modify the contents of the context menu for each entry in the Compendium.
+- `Hooks.on('_getModuleManagementEntryContext', (html, entryOptiosn) => {});`: This hook is called whenever the Module Management application is rendered.
+By default no context menu is displayed here, but by adding to `entryOptions` you can introduce your own menu items.

 ### Example Usage